MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/network-login-disallowed.md

 # "User account not allowed" error and remote network access denied

-This article helps you resolve a consistent authentication issue that occurs if users don't have permissions to log in to a remote network.
+This article helps you resolve a consistent authentication issue that occurs when users don't have permissions to log in to a remote network.

 ## Symptoms